MsNose/travelitaly/content/about/_index.md

 > Being surrounded by beauty is a quintessential part of a healthy and satisfying life

-> No matter how hard you try, the openness and spirit of the Italian people will definitely take you over
+> No matter how hard you try to resist, the openness and spirit of the Italian people will definitely take you over

 > Practicing Italian is the easiest thing: you can never create an awkward situation, no matter your language skills.